hdShang/arxiv-daily/docs/cs-CV/2025-05-18/papers/250512237v1-from-shots-to-stories-llm-assisted-video-editing-with-unified-langua.md

 ---
 layout: default
-title: From Shots to Stories: LLM-Assisted Video Editing with Unified Language Representations
+title: "From Shots to Stories: LLM-Assisted Video Editing with Unified Language Representations"
 ---

 # From Shots to Stories: LLM-Assisted Video Editing with Unified Language Representations